MaskingTechnology/jitar/documentation/06_building_applications.md

 ## Microservices

-An architecture type that suits jitar very well is the microservices architecture.
+An architecture type that suits Jitar very well is the microservices architecture.
 Splitting applications into smaller pieces makes them easier to maintain and scale.
 To make this work we need to split the application into multiple segments.
 Each segment can be deployed independently and can be scaled independently.

 Jitar allows flexible segmentation, so an application can be decomposed in any way.
 The decomposition strategy can be changed at any time because it only lives at the configuration level.
 We will use a [subdomain based decomposition](https://microservices.io/patterns/decomposition/decompose-by-subdomain.html){:target="_blank"} for this example.
 This means that each segment represents a separate subdomain.